BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the Post-void Phase: Preliminaries

-Here, $\bar{\sigma}$ represents the EM stress outcomes calculated using the parameter set $\mathbf{x}$ with the addition of noise $v$ from variability. $\mathcal{F}(.)$ could be any solver employed to solve combination of equations~\eqref{eq:korhonen_multisegment_nucleation} and ~\eqref{eq:korhonen_equation_single_wire_postvoid}, such as the FEM-based COMSOL method~\cite{comsol:heat'2014}, or the FDM-based EMSpice method~\cite{SunYu:TDMR'20}.
-Variation noise is typically assumed to be independent and normally distributed with a mean of zero and a specified variance $Var_{\sigma}$.
-A common technique for estimating the mean and variance in EM stress calculations, as described by combinations of equations ~\eqref{eq:korhonen_multisegment_nucleation} and ~\eqref{eq:korhonen_equation_single_wire_postvoid}, involves direct Monte Carlo simulation.
-Nonetheless, Monte Carlo simulations necessitate repeated runs of combination of equations~\eqref{eq:korhonen_multisegment_nucleation} and ~\eqref{eq:korhonen_equation_single_wire_postvoid} for multisegment interconnects, which can become exceedingly costly, particularly as the number of segments in the interconnect structure grows.
+here $\bar{\sigma}$ represents the EM stress outcomes calculated using the parameter set $\mathbf{x}$ with the addition of noise $v$ from variability. $\mathcal{F}(.)$ could be any solver employed to solve combination of Eq.~\eqref{eq:korhonen_multisegment_nucleation} and Eq.~\eqref{eq:korhonen_equation_single_wire_postvoid}, such as the FEM-based COMSOL method~\cite{comsol:heat'2014}, or the FDM-based EMSpice tool~\cite{SunYu:TDMR'20}.
+Variation noise is typically assumed to be independent and normally distributed with a mean of zero and a specified variance $Var_{\sigma}$~\cite{Issa:ICCAD'20}.
+A common technique for estimating the mean and variance in EM stress calculations, as described by combinations of Eq.~\eqref{eq:korhonen_multisegment_nucleation} and Eq.~\eqref{eq:korhonen_equation_single_wire_postvoid}, involves direct Monte Carlo simulation.
+Nonetheless, Monte Carlo simulations necessitate repeated runs of combination of Eq.~\eqref{eq:korhonen_multisegment_nucleation} and Eq.~\eqref{eq:korhonen_equation_single_wire_postvoid} for multi-segment interconnects, which can become exceedingly expensive, particularly as the number of segments in the interconnect structure grows.